MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/walkthrough-write-your-first-client-script.md

 ### [Legacy](#tab/legacy-add-web-resource)

 Associate the web resource containing your JavaScript code to model-driven apps forms to be able to associate functions in your code with events.
-As the JavaScript code in this walkthrough is targeted at the account record, we will associate the web resource with the account form.
+As the JavaScript code in this walk through is targeted at the account record, we will associate the web resource with the account form.

 1. Navigate to your model-driven apps instance in browser, and go to **Sales** > **Accounts** or **Service** > **Accounts**.
 1. Open an account record, and select **Form** to open the form editor.